Skip to main content

 3. Any insurance policy issued in compliance with this article shall remain in place at least through the length of the licensing, and for any seated sightseeing vehicle insured thereunder such policies shall expressly provide that they may not be canceled, except after thirty days written notice to the commission director.

-C. The operation of any seated sightseeing vehicle within the metropolitan area without having in force the public liability insurance policy as outlined in this section is hereby declared to be a violation of this article, subjecting the owner and/or certificate holder to all applicable penalties provided in this article and this chapter.
+C. The operation of any seated sightseeing vehicle within the metropolitan area without having in force the public liability insurance policy as outlined in this section is hereby declared to be a material violation of this article, subjecting the owner and/or certificate holder to all applicable penalties provided in this article and this chapter.

 D. Any changes in insurance must be reported to the commission immediately.